bernerdschaefer/mongoidslides/slides/slides.md

 * RC RSN.

 !SLIDE bullets incremental
-# Whatever happens in mongo 1.7.x, and 1.8, and..
+# Whatever happens in MongoDB 1.7.x, and 1.8, and..

 * Virtual collections for embedded documents
 * Real date support